kyirong6/chip8_project/README.md

 5. The selected opcode will be edited to whatever you changed it to

 #### To Add:
-1.In the left textbox, all opcodes will have a number in their sequence
+1. In the left textbox, all opcodes will have a number in their sequence
 2. Click on the opcode where you wish to add a new opcode. (e.g click on the 5th if you want to add an opcode there)
 4. Press add button.
 5. A new opcode will be inserted to where you have clicked.

 #### To Delete:
 1. In the left textbox, click on the opcode you wish to delete.
 2. Press delete button